anacarolinaleote/R-for-Bioinformatics/README.md

 # R-for-Bioinformatics

-Example analyses of a small RNA-seq dataset to exemplify common challenges in the data that need to be taken into account.
+Example analyses of a small human RNA-seq dataset to exemplify common challenges in the data that need to be taken into account.

+Data and metadata available as R objects in the files`data.rds` and `metadata.rds`.

 sessionInfo() output: